 What are you hearing from educators and school systems UNICEF works with?
 How are students adapting to this new learning environment?

 ROBERT JENKINS: I'm really inspired by what children, teachers and my UNICEF colleagues are doing around the world.
 In Somalia, lessons are being broadcast over radio and television and recorded lessons are being uploaded onto solar-powered tablets.
-In Mongolia, we helped to produce TV lessons in the local languages, Tuvan and Kazakh, which reach around 13,000 children from ethnic minority groups in the first month of the crisis.
+In Mongolia, we helped to produce TV lessons in the local languages, Tuvan and Kazakh, which reached around 13,000 children from ethnic minority groups in the first month of the crisis.

 In Bangladesh, UNICEF is helping the government share learning content over TV, radio, mobile phone and internet platforms.
 In Paraguay, we've developed video and audio content for children between the ages of 0 and 6.
 And in Timor-Leste, Ukraine and Kosovo, they've launched the Learning Passport, a really exciting partnership between UNICEF and Microsoft to help children access their school curriculum remotely.